TiBOcode/astrotibo/src/content/notes/theukulele.md

 status:
   - "[[🪴Inklings]]"
   - "[[🟠Later Review]]"
-description:
+description: This note is good but quite generic/linear, I'd like to make it more memorable
 ---

-The Ukulele gained a lot in popularity since the last years and there are many reasons for that, some are Obvious, some are not.
+The Ukulele gained a lot in popularity since the last years and there are many reasons for that, some are obvious, some are not.
 # Limited Range, Small Size, Simplicity

 1. **It's an atmosphere enhancer**